 Step 3: UI/UX design

 For SaaS software, the focus shifts towards creating experiences that are intuitive, efficient, and accessible.
 Simplicity is key, as the UI must guide seamlessly through the app's core functionality.
 This stage includes development of the high-fidelity prototypes and a design system.
+Use UX testing tools and conduct research to build UX based on data from real users.
+This way you can implement real-users insights into your prototypes and avoid costly changes in the future.

-Expert tip: One of the prominent SaaS app development trends for 2024 is the rise of mobile-first design, as more users seek to access the solution on-the-go, so keep this aspect in mind for post-MVP iterations and choose a tech stack wisely.
+Expert tip: One of the prominent SaaS app development trends for 2025 is the rise of mobile-first design, as more users seek to access the solution on-the-go, so keep this aspect in mind for post-MVP iterations and choose a tech stack wisely.

 Step 4: Choosing a monetization model